Import Functions

 Best Practices

-1. Use the Generator Script: Always use the generator.py script to generate headers for imported functions.
+1. Use the Generator Tool: Always use the Plugify generator tool (online or command-line) to generate headers for imported functions.

 2. Include Generated Headers: Include the generated headers in your plugin source files to access the exported functions.